Why apply to Entrepreneurs First?

 José Martín Quesada CEO & Co-founder @ Krew

-What's the application process look like for Entrepreneur First?
+What's the application process look like for Entrepreneurs First?

 Editor's Note:

-Here’s what founders had to say about the Entrepreneur First application process…
+Here’s what founders had to say about the Entrepreneurs First application process…

 1. The online application included 10-12 questions.